 At Palazzo Contarini, in Campo Manin in the Sestiere of San Marco, there is a jewel not to be missed: Scala del Bovolo.
 It is part of the Gothic building in which it is contained and has this name for the particular shape of the "snail shell" scale, in Venetian bovolo.
 On the top of the staircase there is a domed belvedere from which you can enjoy a splendid panorama.

 In Venice, the most extensive areas, free of buildings, are known as campi, the only area called square is St Mark's Square, the city's living room.
-The square is in the San Marco district and contains many important monuments: the Basilica of San Marco with its bell tower, the Palazzo Ducale, the Procuratie Nuove and Vecchie united by the Napoleonic Wing containing various museums, included in the Venice Pass!
-All wonderful and unique places.
+The square is in the San Marco district and contains many important monuments: the Basilica of San Marco, the Bell tower, the Palazzo Ducale, the Procuratie Nuove and Vecchie united by the Napoleonic Wing containing various museums.
+Wonderful and unique places, all included in the 5-day version of the Venice Pass!

 7. Murano